-At December 31, 1996, the Company had one stock option plan, the 1992 Stock Incentive Plan (the Plan) which provides for the issuance of incentive stock options, stock appreciation rights and bonus rights to employees, directors of the Company and consultants.
+At December 31, 1996, the Company had one stock option plan, the 1992 Stock Incentive Plan (the Plan) which provides for the issuance of incentive stock options to its employees and nonqualified stock options, stock appreciation rights and bonus rights to employees, directors of the Company and consultants.
 The Company has reserved 1,333,333 shares of common stock for issuance under the Plan.
 Options issued under the Plan generally vest ratably over four years and expire five to ten years from the date of grant.